Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/SprintC/us26/01.requirements-engineering/Readme.md

-# US008 - As an FM, I want to list the vehicles needing the check-up
+# US008 - As a GSM, I want to assign one or more vehicles to an entry in the Agenda.

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Vehicle and Equipment Fleet Manager responsible for overseeing the maintenance and condition of vehicles within the organization, I need a feature that allows me to quickly list vehicles that require check-up.
+As a Green Space Manager (GSM), I want to have the ability to assign one or more vehicles to an entry in the agenda so that the necessary transportation resources are allocated and managed effectively for each agenda item.

 ### 1.2.
 Customer Specifications and Clarifications